Updated February 2021

 Rather than build no 15, I’ve chosen to model no 13, which had a slightly more interesting history.
 It was involved in the 1915 accident at Streatham.
 It was also one of the last in service, withdrawn in 1939.
 It wasn’t scrapped, and was subsequently used as a temporary bomb shelter at Portsmouth - parked over a pit and covered in sandbags.
 There are several photos of no 13 in various states - the original with bogie brakes and sanding gear fore and aft of both drivers (photo left), and later around the grouping fitted with vacuum ejectors as well as the Westinghouse air brakes (photo right).

-No 13 will be built in its intermediate appearance as in the photo (right), but with ‘LBSC’ lettering rather than ‘LB&SCR’.
+No 13 has been built in its intermediate appearance as in the photo (right), but with ‘LBSC’ lettering rather than ‘LB&SCR’.

 Pick up is via the split axles on coupled wheels.